jule256/killergame-server/routes/README.md

 }
 ```
 ---
-**GET /dev** is a development route you can use to debug/test things
+**🔓 GET /dev** is a development route you can use to debug/test things